 Exercise Benefits

-The bird dog engages the several muscles at once, primarily the abdominals, lower back, and shoulders.
+The bird dog engages several muscles at once, primarily the abdominals, lower back, and shoulders.
 It also improves balance and hip mobility and makes the posterior chain flexible.

 How-to Guide